List-KR/List-KR/README.md

 List-KR is optimized for AdGuard Windows, Mac, Android, Browser Extension and uBO.
 Therefore, List-KR cannot be added on AdBlock Plus and [Unicorn Pro adblocker](https://getunicorn.app/en) because they do not support advanced syntax (e.g. `!#include`, `#%#//scriptlet()`, `##+js` and `$redirect`).
+Furthermore, Unicorn Pro Adblocker does not support its filter editor that is necessary to debug, and has a strong encryption system about the registered filters.

 Due to technical problem, a visitor of some website need to do some instruction.
 Please keep reading this document.